madara-tribe/Distillation-DeepLabV3Plus/README.md

 Student model is DeeplabV3 that is deleted classify BN layer

-Teacher model is from [this](https://github.com/madara-tribe/onnxed-DeepLabV3Plus)
+Teacher model is from [this trained-DeeplabV3Plus](https://github.com/madara-tribe/onnxed-DeepLabV3Plus)

 <b> each model size</b>
 ```